eliok10/resend-exercise/README.md

 5. Click the button to send a test billing failure email.

-How the Email Is Sent
+**How the Email Is Sent**

 The API route lives at: app/api/send-billing-failure/route.ts

 It does the following:

-    Reads the request body (email, customerName, last4)
+1. Reads the request body (email, customerName, last4)

-    Loads public/files/Take Home Challenge.pdf and encodes it as base64
+2. Loads public/files/Take Home Challenge.pdf and encodes it as base64

-    Generates the email HTML using the React Email template
+3. Generates the email HTML using the React Email template

-S   ends everything through the Resend SDK
+4. Sends everything through the Resend SDK

 Example call: